nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 </div>

 An optional field for a lesson is:
-* `homework`
+* homework

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-You can add multiple homework pieces to a lesson in TAB.
+You can add multiple pieces of homework to a lesson in TAB.
 </div>
 <br>